Zynga and Rollic acquire High Heels developer Uncosoft – TechCrunch

 Rollic was actually Zynga’s fourth acquisition in Istanbul, so it’s clear that the city and country are becoming a bit of a hub.
 Vardal said Rollic does have partners outside of Turkey, but he suggested that the country has been particularly successful with hyper-casual games because of its huge student population.

-Verdal also suggested that High Heels points to a path that other hyper-casual games might follow to success: namely, TikTok.
+Vardal also suggested that High Heels points to a path that other hyper-casual games might follow to success: namely, TikTok.

 “The animations of the game and the character mechanic are what we call TikTok-able,” he said.
 “It had a huge impact in Gen Z and huge organic reach in TikTok […] The new generation wants content that feeds that ecosystem.”